alexanderbird/patterns-for-cryptic-errors/data/mined-data/references-to-mysteries-in-c-sharp-repos.md

     2005-07-15  Sebastien Pouliot  <sebastien@ximian.com>

-    	* HtmlAnchorTest.cs: Added tests for resolving the URL and the mysterious disappearance of the HRef attribute after rendering.
+    	* HtmlAnchorTest.cs: Added tests for resolving the URL and the **myster**ious disappearance of the HRef attribute after rendering.

     2005-07-08  Sebastien Pouliot  <sebastien@ximian.com>